thmisch/Nsp/README.md

 that if a user would like to send a message to some other offline peer, they'd have to be connected all of the time, retrying to send it every few seconds.

-This is very different from e.g. email or signal, matrix.
+This is very different from e.g. E-mail, Signal or Matrix.
 So the best option is to use a device that has very little downtime: your cellphone.

 ## Implementations